 - Clients know that they should look it over sooner rather than later because you gave them the expiration date!

 - As a business owner you now have a bonafide reason to follow-up, check-in, invite questions and close the sale.

 I want to be an easy choice for my clients.
 I want to be an easy “yes”.

 Thanks for taking the time to read and watch!

 With love from me to you,

-And if you want to shortcut your proposal process and present an expiration date with confidence, click here to read more about my course, How To Write Proposals That Sell.
+If you want to shortcut your proposal process and present an expiration date with confidence, click here to read more about my template, How To Write Proposals That Sell.
 It’s $99 and you can get it HERE today!